zhaojiqiao/tilelang-npu/docs/Installation.md

 - **Python Version**: >= 3.8
 - **CUDA Version**: >= 11.0

-The easiest way to install TileLang is direcly from the PyPi using pip.
+The easiest way to install TileLang is directly from the PyPi using pip.
 To install the latest version, run the following command in your terminal.

 **Note**: Currently, TileLang whl is only supported on Ubuntu 20.04 or later version as we build the whl files on this platform.
 Currently we only provide whl files for CUDA>=11.0 and with Python>=3.8. **If you are using a different platform or environment, you may need to [build TileLang from source](https://github.com/microsoft/TileLang/blob/main/docs/Installation.md#building-from-source).**